Setting Java Development Kit (JDK) Environment Variables

 Set the JAVA_HOME Environment Variable on a Mac

 Step 1: Navigate to your user home directory.
-The fastest way to do this is to use Shift + Command + H or open Finder, select Go in the menubar, and then click Home.
+The fastest way to do this is to use Shift + Command + H or open Finder, select Go in the menubar, and click Home.

 Step 2: Find the .bash_profile.
 The .bash_profile may be hidden.
 If so, use command+shift+period to make hidden files visible.